wesleyfongchong/website-content/post/how-to-javascript/how-to-get-timestamp-javascript/index.md

 Math.floor(Date.now() / 1000)
 ```

-> Note: some tutorials use `Math.round()`, but that will approximate the the next second even if the second is not fully completed.
+> Note: some tutorials use `Math.round()`, but that will approximate to the next second even if the second is not fully completed.

 or, less readable: